slamballais/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-I am a scientist based at the Erasmus MC in Rotterdam, the Netherlands, at the departments of Epidemiology (PhD) and Clinical Genetics (postdoc).
-My work focuses on methodology (omics, neuroimaging, statistics) and epidemiology (genetics, neuroimaging, cognition).
-I am the lead developer of several R packages, including QDECR ([www.qdecr.com](www.qdecr.com)).
+I am a postdoc based at the Clinical Genetics department of the Erasmus MC (Rotterdam, the Netherlands).
+I am a member of the ([www.adamslab.nl](Adams lab)).
+My work focuses on neuroimaging, genomics and epidemiology.
+I am the lead developer of the ([www.qdecr.com](QDECR R package)).